nodebots/nodebots-interchange/README.md

 To install nodebots-interchange install from npm

-(CURRENTLY THIS DOESN'T WORK AS IT HASN'T BEEN PUBLISHED)
+(CURRENTLY THIS DOESN'T WORK AS IT HASN'T BEEN PUBLISHED BUT THIS IS PREDICTED)

 ```
 npm install nodesbots-interchange